-Local insights report: August 2023
+Local insights report: October and November 2023

-Tairāwhiti local insights report for August 2023.
+Tairāwhiti local insights report for October and November 2023.

 You are welcome to quote from any report below – please attribute the Tairāwhiti CARE Regional Skills Leadership Group, an independent advisory group on regional skills and workforce development.

 The Tairawhiti Forestry Industry

 The Tairawhiti Forestry Industry continues to transition affected workers to other work opportunities but remains concerned about the long-term future.
 Rising production and regulatory costs along with the fluctuating export market is exacerbating the negative impacts of the North Island Weather Events.
 These are compounding longer term issues that have seen the forestry contractor workforce halved over the last 2.5 years, and the departure of skilled workers for other regions poses a significant challenge for the future of the industry.

 China is a primary export market, and a significant influencer of local log prices.
 However, the market has not recovered to pre-covid levels.
 Industry stakeholders are predicting that the best-case scenario for the Chinese market, is a slight increase due to their housing crisis.
 Despite a recent uptick in log prices, this will be insufficient (on its own) to drive a return to previous production rates seen in Tairāwhiti.